 Time and again, we find ourselves in such situations.
 It is at those moments when we live by this saying at GreyB:

 If a project gets harder, challenge yourself to conduct an even stronger research.

 Way back in 2011, I read about a tool by Broad Institute of MIT and Harvard that can detect patterns in a sea of data.
 I thought of trying the same thing.
 I analyzed the data that I had, to connect the dots and check if there are any subtle patterns lurking in the set that can give me what I am looking for.

 After spending few minutes, I spotted one such pattern.
 I observed that the subject patent was researched a lot at the University of Columbia.
-Not only this, I also found that the inventors of the patents were associated with the university.
+Not only this, but I also found that the inventors of the patents were associated with the university.
 There were lots of patents and research papers from this University too.
-Hence, I decided to search the conference papers and research papers from this University.
+Hence, I decided to search for the conference papers and research papers from this University.

 While exploring the University website, I stumbled upon a link directing to the FTP server of University that hosts its research papers, theses and conference papers.